 So, which do you choose?

-It’s an easy choice.
-If you’re like a lot of people in today’s job market, you want to work for a company that trusts you and gives you the flexibility to work in whatever way you’re most productive and efficient, not one that makes you sit at the same desk every day for the same 8-hour time frame.
+If you’re like a lot of people in today’s job market, it’s an easy choice.
+You want to work for a company that gives you the flexibility to work in whatever way you’re most productive and efficient, not one that makes you sit at the same desk every day for the same arbitrary 8-hour time frame.

-One driver is work-life balance.
+One key driver is “work-life balance”.
 Sometimes life throws a curveball that doesn’t fit in with a traditional 9-5 work schedule.
 Good employees want to be able to dedicate themselves to their job, their families and their health.
 They want a balanced work and personal life.

 Employees also want to be trusted.
 If employees are going to trust their employer, their employer has to trust them.
 And that includes trusting them to get their work tasks done, whether it’s by putting in a couple of 10 hour workdays, or by working 5 hours on a Friday and working the rest of the day from home.

 Organizational trust substantially affects recruitment and retention numbers, especially when expressed as a policy that allows for a flexible workplace.
 Retaining talent was one of the top employer benefits by respondents from the Workplace Flexibility Study (65%), and according to a McKinsey & Company study, it’s more likely for a millennial to accept your job offer if your company offers flexible work schedules.
 Better attraction and retention of talented employees results in less turnover and training costs.

 Flexibility can also lead to better employee engagement and productivity.
 When employees can balance work demands with their personal life demands through workplace flexibility, they report reduced stress and negative spillover as well as being more productive and engaged.